 Where can Trichoderma be used?

 Trichoderma can be used for crop protection in a wide range of production systems.
-It can be effectively used, dependant on manufacturers’ recommendations and national registration for;
+Dependent on manufacturers’ recommendations and national registration, it can be effectively used for:

 - Covered crops, greenhouse or polytunnels